eslint/eslint/docs/user-guide/command-line-interface.md

 #### `--cache`

 Store the info about processed files in order to only operate on the changed ones.
+The cache is stored in `.eslintcache` by default.
+Enabling this option can dramatically improve ESLint's running time by ensuring that only changed files are linted.

+**Note:** If you run ESLint with `--cache` and then run ESLint without `--cache`, the `.eslintcache` file will be deleted.
+This is necessary because the results of the lint might change and make `.eslintcache` invalid.
+If you want to control when the cache file is deleted, then use `--cache-location` to specify an alternate location for the cache file.

 #### `--cache-file`